nasa/fprime/docs/UsersGuide/dev/configuring-fprime.md

 Special named types used by F´ are mapped to some form of a primitive type integer type.
 This is done for ease of reading F´ code and is a standard practice in C/C++.
 The framework allows projects to change the type they used for these types to optimize transmitted bytes.
-Again, any changes must match the GDS in order to decode the values correctly and thus changing these values should be done carefully.
+Again, any changes must match the GDS in order to decode the values correctly, and thus changing these values should be done carefully.

 **Table 34:** Macros for custom types